How are Red and Blue Light Therapy Devices Different?

 How Often Should I Use My Red or Blue Light Therapy Device?

 When you first start red or blue light therapy treatments, try once a day use for the first 45-60 days.
-After that, you may continue to use the system daily, or you may decrease it to two to three times per week depending on what works for you.
-Everyone’s skin is unique and will respond differently when using light therapy.
-We suggest that you consult with your preferred health or skin care professional and also take before and after photos to monitor your results.
+After that, you may continue to use the system daily or decrease to two to three times per week, depending on what works for you.
+Since every person’s skin is unique, light therapy will respond differently depending on the person.
+We suggest you consult with your preferred health or skincare professional and take before and after photos to monitor your results.